Antonovka: Hardiness

 The popularity of the Antonovka tree is enhanced by its ability to sustain long harsh winters, typical in many regions of Eastern Europe and Russia.
-It also further popular for its superior fruit preservation qualities.
-These qualities made the Russian variety especially popular among the dacha owners, and it remains widely grown at dachas in many Post-Soviet states, where it is often called "the people's apple" (народное яблоко).
+It is further popular for its superior fruit preservation qualities and longevity.
+These qualities made the Russian variety especially popular among the dacha owners, and it remains widely grown at dachas in many post-Soviet states, where it is often called "the people's apple" (народное яблоко).
 Extremely tolerant of cold weather, and because it produces a single, deep taproot (unusual among apple trees), Antonovka is propagated for use as a rootstock.
-Antonovka rootstock provides a cold-hardy (to −45 °C), well-anchored, vigorous, standard-sized tree.
+An Antonovka rootstock provides a cold-hardy (to −45 °C), well-anchored, vigorous, standard-sized tree.

 Uses

 Due to the relatively low ratio of sugars in the fruit, Antonovka apples are especially well-suited for apple pies and late apple wine.
 The taste of the wine is noticeably lighter than wine from sweeter cultivars.
 In Poland, Antonówka is used mostly for apple preserves.